Indoor Air Quality (IAQ) Considerations For Homeowners

 Safety and health risks surround us every day.
 But few consider the risk of poor indoor air quality at home.
 During winter when windows and doors remain closed, often for months at a time, indoor air quality is more challenging to maintain.

-Over the last decade, research has revealed that air within homes and other buildings, especially in large metro areas like Chicago, is more seriously polluted than the outdoor air.
+Over the last decade, research has revealed that air within homes and other buildings, especially in large Metro areas like Chicago, is more seriously polluted than the outdoor air.
 In winter, people spend 90 percent of their time indoors.
-Thus, for many people, the health risks may be greater due to exposure to air pollution indoors than outdoors.
+Thus, for many people, the risks to health may be greater due to exposure to air pollution indoors than outdoors.

 What Impacts Indoor Air Quality?

 Indoor air quality is affected by a variety of sources including gases and particle concentrations in the ambient air.